 Hammer & Heart is one of many nonprofits dedicated to making a difference in our beautiful valley.
 A cost-benefit analysis—weighing existential one-liners ("No good deed goes unpunished") against neighbors like Carl—seems a bit silly.
 I mean, who wouldn’t want to help Carl?!
 But the reality is: There is a real price to pay for improving the lives of others.

 For H&H board members, it’s putting in long hours and striving to be prudent managers.
 For contractors willing to help, it’s rearranging priorities and sacrificing income.
 For volunteers, it’s manual labor, fundraising, and giving-up free time.
 For donors, it’s relinquishing hard-earned cash.

-Based on the responses from those we’ve served (folks like Carl)—who experience significant improvements in safety; a substantial reduction in discomfort and fear; a renewed interest in aging-in-place; and a great appreciation for neighbors that care for them—I’m guessing, it’s been worth the price.
+Based on the responses from those we’ve served—folks like Carl, who've experienced significant improvements in safety, a substantial reduction in discomfort and fear, a renewed interest in aging-in-place, and a great appreciation for neighbors who care for them—I’m guessing, it’s been worth the price.

 Please give generously and regularly to local nonprofits.
 Your gifts, large or small, have a huge impact on the life of Carl… or one of his fine neighbors.